Graduate Certificate - Environmental Hazard Mitigation and Restoration

 The graduate certificate in Environmental Hazard Mitigation and Restoration is a unique blend of the disciplines of emergency and disaster management and environmental science and restoration.
 This online program introduces you to response and recovery functions, and restoration of damaged lands or habitat.
 You’ll also learn principles of ecological restoration in the post-disaster environment, and how to assess and navigate the complex relationships between societies and their use of natural resources.
-This online certificate is intended for graduate students who want to expand their knowledge of environmental hazard mitigation and restoration without committing to a degree program.

 Certificate Objectives